 The Internet's history can be traced to the military and the government [80].
 Although the Internet is generally thought of as a recent phenomenon, it actually began during the period after World War II, when the U.S. government began to develop a system to send electronic messages in the event of a nuclear attack [25].
-Between 1959 and 1964, engineers at the military think tank Rand began to conceptualize a framework for distributed communication [166].
+Between 1959 and 1964, engineers at the military think tank Rand began to conceptualize a framework for distributed communication.
 At that time, it relied on extensive computer systems and was all text-based.
 It was exclusively used for government purposes, unlike the current mass media the Internet has become [25].

 In 1962, a memo by J.C.R.
 Licklider at the Massachusetts Institute of Technology described a computer network system that was interconnected, allowing individuals to communicate and access data from any location [20].
-In 1973, the U.S. Defense Advanced Research Projects Agency started a research program to examine technologies that would allow networked computers to communicate, termed Arpanet [34].
+In 1972, network email was introduced, and in 1973, the U.S. Defense Advanced Research Projects Agency started a research program to examine technologies that would allow networked computers to communicate, termed Arpanet [2; 34].
 Researchers and academicians in the military used this network system to communicate, exchange files, and connect to remote computers [70].
 This was referred to as the Internetting Project, from which the term "Internet" is derived [34].

 In 1986, the U.S. National Science Foundation (NSF) began to develop the NSF Network (NSFNet), which provides a major backbone of the communication service for the Internet today [34].
 For the most part, the development of the Internet in the United States has been funded by the government and, to a lesser extent, industry [34].
 By the late 1980s, the use of the Internet evolved from being solely used by the government to being a tool for industries as well.
 It was not until the 1990s when commercial restrictions were removed and there was a rapid explosion of Internet usage in personal, economic, social, religious, and political settings [20; 80].
+Tim Berners-Lee, a British computer scientist, was the first to formulate the notion of a system of linked hypertext documents to be accessed via the Internet [29].
+In 1991, the first webpage was published [29].
 The Internet as it is now known is the result of the interconnection of commercial (with individual subscription) and noncommercial computer networks [70].

-The start of Internet culture as it is known today can be traced to 1995 [166].
+The start of Internet culture as it is known today can be traced to 1995.
 During this period, the majority of Internet traffic was routed to interconnected network service providers in the United States.
-Yahoo was launched, and Internet Explorer became the most commonly used browser [166].
+Yahoo was launched, and Internet Explorer became the most commonly used browser.
 By 1998, Google was founded.

-As of 2017, the Internet has gone through two distinct waves: Web 1.0 and Web 2.0.
+As of 2023, the Internet has gone through two distinct waves: Web 1.0 and Web 2.0.
 Web 1.0 was the first generation, which began approximately in 1993 and focused on the functionality of accessing information through search engines and hyperlinks, with little interaction [5].
 Personal websites, Internet directories, online encyclopedias, Internet browsing, and taxonomies are examples of Web 1.0 technology [6].